-What is Solar Energy
+What is Solar Energy?

 Solar power is an energy solution that provides clean, reliable electricity, increases consumer choice, and helps home and business owners save money on their utility bills.

+A utility-scale solar power plant can be one of various solar technologies: concentrating solar power (CSP), photovoltaics (PV), or concentrating photovoltaics (CPV).
 Many utility-scale solar designs can also include built-in storage capacity that provides power even when the sun is not shining, like traditional power plants.
 Utility customers have repeatedly endorsed investments in utility-scale solar plants.
-Today 528 megawatts (MW) of CSP are in operation across the U.S.
+Today, 1815 megawatts (MW) of CSP are in operation across the U.S.